SGDInstitute/apollo/content/collections/pages/mblgtacc/health-safety.md

             marks:
               -
                 type: bold
-            text: 'We '
               -
-            type: text
-            marks:
-              -
-                type: bold
-              -
                 type: italic
-            text: may
+            text: 'We encourage attendees to take the precautions that are most appropriate and comfortable for them.
+This may include masking a'
           -
             type: text
             marks:
               -
                 type: bold
-            text: ' expect attendees to wear masks, regardless of COVID-19 vaccination status, and follow common social distancing measures in indoor conference spaces. '
+            text: 'nd social distancing measures in indoor conference spaces. ' -
-          -
             type: text
-            text: "We'll communicate a final determination with attendees and partners based on public health conditions in early October."
+            text: 'Masks will be available at the Info Desk throughout conference weekend.'
       -
         type: paragraph
         attrs: